vladislavs256/apiExchange/README.md

 ## About The Project

-# create a PHP back-end service that captures historical currency exchange rates on a daily basis and presents them in a front-end interface.
+# Create a PHP back-end service that captures historical currency exchange rates on a daily basis and presents them in a front-end interface.

 ## Mandatory Requirements:
 - Back-end service: Symfony or Laravel